botus99/.dotfiles/README.md

 ![ncmpcpp](./art/ncmpcpp.png)
 ![power-menu](./art/power-menu.png)

-I hope that this dotfiles repo can serve as a source of inspiration for your own unique setup 🦄.

-I have been on Cinnamon using X11 recently (thanks Nvidia)  and have not used Sway for some time now.
-I am ultimately trying to make Debian Testing more capable in a media-server or media-enthusiast-desktop context.
+I am currently using Cinnamon with X11 (thanks Nvidia) and have not used Sway or Wayland for some time now.
+I am ultimately trying to make Debian Testing more capable in a media-server and/or media-enthusiast-desktop context.
 How?

 - ffmpeg compiled with headers for Nvidia codecs and CUDA
 - avisynth / vapoursynth